Skim by Section

 - Cook down Swiss chard in skillet (about 2-3 minutes).

-- In two pie pans layer cooked sausage, apples and onions, Swiss chard then mashed sweet potatoes.
+- Layer cooked sausage, apples and onions, Swiss chard then mashed sweet potatoes into two pie pans.
 Top with toasted walnuts.

 Leave a Reply